hiveot/hub.capnp/README.md

 ## Overview

 The WoST Hub operates using a message bus and a curated set of plugins.
 The plugins fall into two categories, protocol bindings and services.
-Protocol bindings connect with Things and 3rd party IoT devices while services provide consumer side functionality such as directory services.
-When available the WoT specified data and API definitions are used.
+Protocol bindings connect with Things and 3rd party IoT devices while services provide consumer side functionality such as authorization and directory services.

 All services of the WoST Hub are provided through these plugins.
 Plugins can be written in any language.
 It is even possible to write a plugin for plugins to support a particular programming platform such as EC6.

 As mentioned, plugins fall into two categories depending on their primary purpose:
 * Protocol bindings provide connectivity for WoST Things and for legacy/3rd party IoT devices.
 These plugins convert the device description data they receive to a Thing Description document and submit these onto the Hub Message bus.
 Actions received from the message bus are passed back to the Thing after converting it into the Thing's native format.

 * Service plugins provide a service to consumer applications.
 They can receive requests and publish actions for Things to execute.
-Services can make additional API's available to consumers, for example a directory service can have a HTTP and a websocket API.
+Services can make additional API's available to consumers, for example the provisioning service provides a HTTP/TLS API to provision clients.
 All communication from consumers to Things goes via services.
 Services listen on the Message bus for thing descriptions and events and can publish actions to be performed by Things.

 ## Hub Message Bus

 Core to the Hub is its publish/subscribe message bus.
 Messages sent over this message bus are WoT compatible and conform to the format defined in the [WoT TD standard](https://www.w3.org/TR/wot-thing-description/).

 By default WoST uses Mosquitto as the MQTT message bus, but other implementations could be used as well.
-The pb_mosquitto plugin manages the mosquitto configuration include authentication and authorization.
-If a message bus other than mosquitto is used, its configuration must be managed manually or a protocol adapter needs to be added to manage the configuration similar to pb_mosquitto.
+The core mosquitto-pb plugin manages the mosquitto configuration.
+If a message bus other than mosquitto is used, its configuration must be managed manually or a protocol adapter needs to be added to manage the configuration.

-The hub is configured with the address of the MQTT broker and certificate names.
+The hub is configured with the address of the message bus broker and certificate names.
 Plugins use this same configuration (hub.yaml) to connect to the message bus.

-## Protocol Binding lugins
+## Protocol Binding Plugins

 Protocol Binding plugins adapt 3rd party protocols to the WoST Thing MQTT protocol.
 Effectively turning the 3rd party devices into WoST/WoT Things.
 For example, an openzwave protocol binding turns ZWave devices into WoST compatible Things.